cashoefman/chronos/README.md

 Mesos, ZooKeeper, Chronos and Monit Deployment &amp; Init Scripts for use on AWS

-These simple scripts can be used to deploy Mesos, ZooKeeper, Chronos and Monit on AWS EC2 Instances running Amazon Linux.
+These scripts in `/DeploymentScripts` can be used to deploy Mesos, ZooKeeper, Chronos and Monit on AWS EC2 Instances running 64 Bit Amazon Linux.

 ### Procedure for Deploying MESOS Cluster on AWS

 ####Components

 * MESOS Master
 * MESOS Slave
 * ZOOKEEPER
 * CHRONOS
 * MONIT

-On Cluster Master:
+#####On Cluster Master:

 Components Installed:
 MESOS MASTER / ZOOKEEPER / CHRONOS /MONIT